storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 However in Bitcoin, the fees are calculated from the transaction size.
 This is possible because of the very limited expressiveness that Bitcoin Script has.
-All nodes will run your transaction's Script and verify it irrespectively of the size of the Script.
+All nodes will run your transaction's Script and verify it irrespectively of the size of the Script, within the relevant size limits, of course.

 Bitcoin, prior to the Taproot upgrade, had limitations to a maximum of 1,000 stack elements,